Orion Oyj: Orion Corporation: Disclosure Under Chapter 9 Section 10 of the Securities Market Act (BlackRock, Inc.)

 Orion Corporation: Disclosure Under Chapter 9 Section 10 of the Securities Market Act (BlackRock, Inc.)

-Orion Corporation has received a disclosure under Chapter 9, Section 5 of the Securities Market Act, according to which the total number of Orion B shares owned directly, indirectly or through financial instruments by BlackRock, Inc. and its funds increased on 3 May 2021 above five (5) per cent of Orion Corporation's total shares.
+Orion Corporation has received a disclosure under Chapter 9, Section 5 of the Securities Market Act, according to which the total number of Orion B shares owned directly, indirectly or through financial instruments by BlackRock, Inc. and its funds decreased on 4 May 2021 below five (5) per cent of Orion Corporation's total shares.

 Total positions of BlackRock, Inc. and its funds subject to notification: